 However, in some years, a generation of moths will survive through winter into summer months, leading immediately into another generation without an intervening pupal stage.

-So locals need to pay attention to not damage developing populations by mistakenly thinking it’s just one big group!
+So locals need to pay attention and avoid damaging developing populations by mistakenly thinking they’re just one big group!

 16. Zebra Conchylodes Moth

-The Zebra Conchylodes Moth (Conchylodes ovulalis) is a species of moth found in New Mexico.
+The Zebra Conchylodes Moth (Conchylodes ovulalis) is a moth species found in New Mexico.

 These small moths have an intricate pattern of stripes and spots on their wings, giving them the zebra-like appearance that gave them their name.